hahnicity/ventMAP/README.md

 is to give basics on how to use ventMAP.
 The rest on how to use the information is up to you.

 ## Install
+ventMAP only uses Python2.7 currently (sorry).
+If you'd like to help finish Python3 integration then pull requests are always appreciated!

+    # make sure you have python2 virtualenv with anaconda
+    conda create -name ventmap python=2.7

+    # OR make sure you have python2 with pipenv
+    pipenv --python=2.7

+    #if using anaconda then activate your new environment
+    #source activate ventmap

+    #activate pipenv environment otherwise
+    #pipenv shell

     pip install ventmap

 ## Data Format